|By David, inspired by ALL One|

 Another way to use it is more like a compass, in that a goal can point you in a direction of a desire.
 Suppose you want to have a goal of being honest with yourself.
 By having that goal, even if you don't fully accomplish the goal, the actions you will take in attempting to achieve that goal, like learning more about what you really want to do with your life, or using other tools such as affirmations or meditations, can help you have a better quality of life.
 For example, if you start to exercise more because you want to hike mountains, you will feel better because you exercise.

-Since most everything in life is learned, it seems we are taught all negativity.
+Most everything in life is learned, and this includes all negativity.
 How is negativity taught?
 It is taught through negative statements, most often repeated to you by people and/or media.
 It could also be called negative brain washing, or negative hypnosis.
-So to learn positive emotions and lessons, you can use positive affirmations, which really are just positive statements.
+Therefore, to learn positive emotions and lessons, you can use positive affirmations, which really are just positive statements.
 The goal is to replace the untrue negative thoughts stored in our subconscious mind with positive thoughts, through affirmations using tools like repetition and feelings.
-There are lots of positive affirmation sites, as seen when you google positive affirmations.
+There are many positive affirmation sites, as seen when you google positive affirmations.
 It's considered a good practice to say your affirmations first thing when you wake up and right before you go to sleep.
 The last thoughts before you fall asleep at night should be positive affirmations or thoughts about what you want in your life.

 See also (random order):